 Much like physical health, there are things mental-health services can do to help when you’re in crisis.
 However, there are also steps we can take ourselves to help keep our mental health as robust as it can be during times of stress and strain.

 Artefact photography is just one aspect of what I do.
 Another, at the other end of the scale, is documentary photography.

 Unlike my artefact photography, which is carefully controlled and thought out, documentary photography is about working with what you’ve got, and reacting to the moment.
 Your environment dictates the photography, rather than the photography dictating the environment.

-When I asked people what they struggle with most when taking photographs in low light, the biggest issues are shaky/blurry photos (ably demonstrated by the header image above!), too much noise/grain and photos that are too dark.
+When I asked people what they struggle with most when taking photographs in low light, the biggest issues are shaky/blurry photos, too much noise/grain and photos that are too dark.
 Sometimes, this is down to your hardware; other times, it’s just not quite knowing what to do with your camera.
 To improve your photography, the first step is to start understanding why your photos aren’t working so well in the first place.

 At the start of the summer holidays 2018, we took the girls for our annual trip to Bath for them to spend some time with their grandparents.
 While we were there, I took the opportunity to have a trip to the Bristol Museum and Art Gallery.
 It’d been a few years since my last trip and I wanted to get some photos to add to my collection.